-The latest available projections (the 2009 PRIMES energy efficiency scenario) show that on current trends the EU will reduce its energy consumption by about 9 per cent by 2020 - well short of the 20 per
+The latest available projections (the 2009 PRIMES energy efficiency scenario) show that on current trends the EU will reduce its energy consumption by about 9 per cent by 2020 - well short of the 20 per cent target, and even of the 14 per cent envisaged in the 2006 action plan.

-15 The directive commits the EU to continue with its policies on appliances and buildings, and to tighten them progressively; to keep the 20 per cent target nonbinding but decide after 2013 whether to make it binding; and to make combined heat and power mandatory if new power stations are close to a suitable user of the heat. cent target, and even of the 14 per cent envisaged in the 2006 action plan.
 All the more reason, therefore, for the Commission to set out robust plans for how the 20 per cent goal can be met.
 The Commission outlined its new proposals in another 'energy efficiency plan' in March 2011.
 The Council endorsed the new plan and called on the Commission to come forward rapidly with consistent and ambitious initiatives.
-In June 2011, the Commission published its proposal for a new energy efficiency directive.15
+In June 2011, the Commission published its proposal for a new energy efficiency directive.